ysonggit/ysonggit.github.io/index.md

 ## Autonomous Driving Startup Experience

 One of the coolest works I have done in my life is working with seven engineers to build a self-driving shuttle in a [Y Combinator](https://www.ycombinator.com/)-backed **startup** company, called [Auro.ai](http://auro.ai/), in 2015.
 The three months of that summer became my proudest memory.
-I, together with the engineers and the founders, spent days and nights working on an electrical golf car in a garage of Sunnyvale, California.
+I, together with the engineers and the founders, spent days and nights working on an electric golf car in a garage of Sunnyvale, California.
 Finally, we successfully made it drive itself autonomously!

 The picture of three engineers (me on the very left) and three co-founders (in white T-shirts) below was taken in an evening after we tested the autonomous driving shuttle on the [Santa Clara University](https://www.scu.edu/news-and-events/press-releases/2015/august-2015/driverless-shuttle-experiment-hits-the-ground-at-scu.html) campus ([Youtube video](https://youtu.be/5wIv-CZRwSU)).